nofaceinbook/betterflat/README.md

 **Installation:** Just download the two pyhton files and run it (python 3 needs to be installed on your computer)

-        **As I'm still improving the tool I would be happy for your comments**
+        As I'm still improving the tool I would be happy for your comments.

 ## Why should I use this tool